standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 The final step in the IG creation process is to run the [FHIR IG Publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).
 This tool is maintained and owned by HL7 FHIR.

-Open a command prompt, change directories to the tooling directory, and use one of these two options:
+Open a command prompt, change directories to the _tooling directory_, and use one of these two options:

 * If you used the default "out" directory when running SHR-CLI: